loicsander/Robofont-scripts/MutatorScale/Readme.md

 ## Overview

 Here’s how it goes.
-Supposing you have a couple of interpolatable fonts, that’s all you need to produce a range of derivative glyphs that are basically scaled down versions of other; the infamous example being small capitals (I’ll leave the  ‘Small caps should be drawn’ purists to their romantic views and assume you’d love to hear more about generating small caps, among other things).
+Providing you have a couple of interpolatable fonts, you can produce a wide range of derivative glyphs the design of which can be summed up as scaled down versions of others; the infamous example being small capitals.
+I’ll leave the  ‘Small caps should be drawn’ purists to their romantic views and assume you’d love to hear more about generating small caps, among other things.

 You start by building a MutatorScaleEngine, feeding it fonts it can interpolate from: